-The IT infrastructure is suitable for the programme purposes
+The IT infrastructure is suitably adjusted to run the programme.

-The library also offers good conditions, but it is recommended that additional books on hospitality & tourism should be acquired by the college.
+The library also offers good conditions, but it is recommended that more books on hospitality & tourism should be acquired by the college.
 Also, the College should buy the database of the United Nations World Tourism Organization (UNWTO) in order to facilitate the access to the tourism information.
 This information will also be important to support the expansion and qualification of the research centre.